CoryG89/coryg89.github.com/_posts/2013-06-15-easily-access-webcam-with-cammanjs.md

 CamMan.js is [**available on GitHub**][repo].
 You can check out my Photobooth [**example app**][demo] which I was able to easily create using CamMan.js.

+### Support

+One thing the library does is include shims for vendor prefixed methods needed to access the webcam and microphone array using WebRTC.
+The demo should work in recent versions of Chrome, Firefox, and Opera.
+If you have any problems, please leave me a comment below.
+Safari and IE support is not there yet as of the time of this writing, but the shims include the prefixes for possible future support.

 ### The Basics

 The simplest thing to get your webcam video onto a page.